fshowalter/movielog-archive/reviews/jason-lives-friday-the-13th-part-vi-1986.md

 The focus on Tommy handicaps the supporting cast.
 Most of Jason’s victims are forgettable.
 The female camp counselors, in particular, feel interchangeable.
 They exist only as fodder for Jason, and thus, when Jason’s not on screen, they’re boring.

 _Jason Lives: Friday the 13th Part VI_ isn’t an awful movie.
 The depiction of Jason is great, and the fourth-wall humor is a nice touch.
 But the forced melodrama and bland supporting cast drag things down.
-The only character we’re interested in is Jason and when he’s off screen, this entry is a snooze.
+When Jason’s off screen, this entry is a snooze.

 [^1]: Ron Palillo, TV’s Horshak!